Skip to main content

 What to do if you wish to make a will or need advice as regards a claim against an estate?

 If you wish to make a will, please contact Paul Lowery in our Wealth Protection team on 0118 952 7174 or by email at [email protected].
-Alternatively, if you have or think you may have a claim against an estate of someone who has recently died or are an executor or beneficiary seeking to challenge a claim that has been made against an estate, please contact Ally Tow in our Dispute Resolution team on 07894 512 991 or by email at [email protected]
+Alternatively, if you have or think you may have a claim against an estate of someone who has recently died or are an executor or beneficiary seeking to challenge a claim that has been made against an estate, please contact our Dispute Resolution team on [email protected].

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems we recommend that professional advice be sought.